victorlap/laravel-approvable/README.md

 $post->isPendingApproval('title');
 ```

 Scopes have been defined to quickly see approvals in different states.
 For example if you wnat to show administrators a list with changes that can be accepted you can use the `open` scope.
-Other scopes are `accepted` and `rejected` and `ofClass`.
+Other scopes are `accepted`, `rejected` and `ofClass`.
 ```php
 Approval::open()->get();
 Approval::accepted()->get();